Robovision and delaware automate safety with deep learning

 Fully wired, self-contained and in real time

 To make things more complex, the company wanted the system to be fully wired and self-contained.
-Axel: “Working with machine-learning algorithms and high-speed cameras isn’t exactly light on data processing.
+Wouter: “Working with machine-learning algorithms and high-speed cameras isn’t exactly light on data processing.
 To solve this issue, Robovision has developed an application that simplifies AI module training, shrinking the hardware footprint needed for real-time data processing.
 After all, real-time, high-frame-rate tracking is absolutely essential in a safety context – every millisecond counts.”

 While the system is still a proof of concept, the Robovision-delaware team has successfully created a solution that is extremely fast and highly accurate.
 “People bunching up together?
 Workers lurking around the edge of a zone?
 People who almost cross the boundary but then go back in?
 The system doesn’t lose track.”

 Even more impressive is the fact that the system processes images from no fewer than 12 cameras.
 “There are lots of different ways that employees can enter or move around monitoring zones.
 The end goal is to create a system that sees and tracks with such coverage and accuracy that imperfect human monitoring is no longer a factor.
 Our module constantly drinks in image data and learns from it through the input of a human monitoring expert.”